Streets of Rage 3

 |Streets of Rage 3|

-Streets of Rage 3 is the third and last game in the Streets of Rage series.
+Streets of Rage 3 is the third game in the Streets of Rage series.
 It greatly expands upon the previous sequel, introducing many new play mechanics like running attacks, special moves with weapon and even a charge gauge that allows players to perform special attacks without penalty.
 However, the game was met with mixed reception, mostly because of its darker tone, experimental soundtrack, and the higher difficulty in the overseas versions that led to the game being considered too hard for the wrong reasons.

 - 1 Sub-Pages

 A lot more tinkering with material than before, for better or worse.

 Two unused motorbike stages exist in the game: one where you ride in the wasteland to get to Mr. X's base while avoiding a biker and his petrol bombs, and the second where you are on a bridge trying to get to the White House/city hall while trying to avoid Donovan and co.
 Surprisingly enough, both of these levels take you to where you're meant to go, depending upon whether you let the general/chief die or not, suggesting that these came after the battle with Jet.

 However, in Streets of Rage 3 the unused levels are completely unplayable.
 The pointers for the graphics and palettes are corrupted, and the Wastelands ends almost immediately while the Bridge crashes the game when it ends.
 There's no slowdown problem in Streets of Rage 3, but if you make the characters visible, the reason for this soon becomes apparent: The riding graphics are no longer being used.
 Instead, the normal graphics are being used, which looks very strange.